 With the requisite targeting and messaging tools; marketing programs; and partner support systems in place, Gahn was ready to roll out CenturyLink’s inaugural Software Alliance Program.
 Roll out involved ensuring that the proper people, processes and platforms were implemented.
 A new dedicated team under Gahn was established to engage partners and support and grow the Software Alliance Program.
 This team produced a suite of marketing and sales enablement assets to support the program launch at the 2017 ASCEND Partner Conference.

 The CenturyLink story for software partners resonated and the strategy worked.
-Under Gahn’s leadership, CenturyLink ramped up channel sales and won deals in the market with their software partners by focusing on making the ISV and the end customers the heroes: expanding their profitability and helping them accelerate the growth of their businesses by opening up new routes to market.
+Under Gahn’s leadership, CenturyLink ramped up channel sales and won deals in the market with their software partners by focusing on making the ISV and the end customers the heroes: simplifying sales enablement, expanding their profitability and helping them accelerate the growth of their businesses by opening up new routes to market.